tswow/tswow-wiki-0.13/_introduction/02-installation.md

 - [Python 2.7](https://www.python.org/ftp/python/2.7.2/python-2.7.2.amd64.msi) (or any of 3.5, 3.6, 3.7, 3.8)

 - **All** the following versions of VCRedist:

     - [Latest x86](https://aka.ms/vs/16/release/vc_redist.x86.exe)

     - [Latest x64](https://aka.ms/vs/16/release/vc_redist.x64.exe)

     - [2013 x86+x64](https://www.microsoft.com/en-us/download/details.aspx?id=40784) (Select "English", then both x86 and x64)

 - [VSCodium version 1.45](https://github.com/VSCodium/vscodium/releases/tag/1.45.1)

-    - Later versions **should** work (including Microsofts VSCode), but I had general performance issues with 1.51 so I don't use it.
+    - <span>Later versions **should** work (including Microsofts VSCode), but I had general performance issues with 1.51 so I don't use it.</span>

 - (Optional) To compile **live scripts**, you will also need [Visual Studio 2019 Community](https://visualstudio.microsoft.com/downloads/).
 The whole first part of this tutorial series will only be using data scripts, so you don't need to install this yet.

-    - When installing Visual Studio, you will be asked to choose what packages to install in a window similar to the following.
+    - <span>When installing Visual Studio, you will be asked to choose what packages to install in a window similar to the following.
 The **only** package that is necessary for building Live Scripts is `Desktop development with C++`, as shown below.
-The only toggle you need to select is in the red square, everything else can use default settings.
+The only toggle you need to select is in the red square, everything else can use default settings.</span>

 {:refdef: style="text-align: center;"}
 ![](../vs-installer.png)